What is the challenge?

 Promotion of healthy eating in childcare settings can improve children’s overall healthy food intake, including an increased intake of vegetables.
 Other challenges include food waste, which could be reduced by enhancing children’s willingness to give vegetables a go.

 The VegKIT childcare study will develop and test an online package for childcare centres to increase children’s vegetable acceptance and intake.

 This study will test initiatives that provide training and support for cooks, educators and teachers to:

-The optimum combination of initiatives that most effectively increase children’s vegetable intake and acceptance will be identified.
-These findings will be used to develop a comprehensive online package for use by childcare centres nationwide, to increase children’s vegetable acceptance, liking and intake.
+The goal is to identify the optimum combination of initiatives that most effectively increase children’s vegetable intake.
+The findings will be used to develop a comprehensive online package for use by childcare centres nationwide, to increase children’s vegetable liking and intake.